 - I. Avoiding court - II.
 Without coercion (i.e., Client attains fair settlement through his/her autonomous Adult decision-making)

 The Three Reasons a Case Doesn't Settle:

+- REASON ONE:Opposing Party is a jerk

+- REASON TWO:

-- Opposing Counsel is a jerk
+Opposing Counsel is a jerk

 - REASON THREE: Your Client is a jerk

-(never let there be a

 - (never let there be a fourth reason)